PulseRain/Rattlesnake/README.md

 In addition, the PulseRain Rattlesnake has been successfully ported to [**Future Electronics Creative board (IGLOO2)**](https://www.futureelectronics.com/fr/p/development-tools--development-tool-hardware/futurem2gl-evb-future-electronics-dev-tools-7091559), with a clock rate of **_120MHz_** (for STD speed grade device), and a total power of **_199mW_**.

-And the Resource Usage on IGLOO2 (M2GL025) is as following:
+And the Resource Usage on IGLOO2 (M2GL025) is as following (with 48KB memory size:

 | **Resource Name** | **Resource Usage** |
 | ---- |:---:|